NUS-HPC-AI-Lab/R-MeeTo/README.md

 ## TL;DR

-Intuitions of our R-MeeTo:
 * Why is Mamba sensitive to token reduction?
 * Why does R-MeeTo (i.e., Merging + Re-training) work?

+The anwser to all is the **key knowledge loss**.

 https://github.com/user-attachments/assets/b4338d45-b218-45a5-831a-dda62d956257

 The key knowledge loss mainly causes the heavier performance drop after applying token reduction.
 R-MeeTo is thus proposed, fast fixing key knowledge and therefore recovering performance.

 R-MeeTo is simple and effective, with only two main modules: merging and re-training.
-Merging lowers the knowledge loss; re-training fast recovers the knowledge structure of Mamba.
+Merging lowers the knowledge loss while re-training fast recovers the knowledge structure of Mamba.

 https://github.com/user-attachments/assets/5377b158-72d0-4d20-b6ff-fc41a62c9aec